cello

 The Chicken Wing is designed to help the student become more aware of how the upper arm rises and lowers for whole bows with the shoulder as the pivot joint.

-Action Study: Door on a hinge (Active Motion: Forearm; Pivot Joint: Elbow)
+Door on a Hinge (Active Motion: Forearm; Pivot Joint: Elbow)

 Door on a hinge helps the student become aware of how the forearm extends at the upper half of the bow.